Skip to main content

 Device Basics

-Devices are physical products that connect to and operate with the SmartThings Platform.
+Devices are physical products that connect to and operate with the SmartThings platform.

 A Device Profile defines the features and functionality of a Device.
 These features are broken down into individual components called Capabilities.
 Capability Presentations then describe how a Capability is displayed in a SmartThings client, such as in the SmartThings app.